 The elementary mathematics of binary-decimal converters

 If you google "How to convert from decimal to binary," you'll find four easy algorithms, two for the integer and two for fractions.
 In the first section of this article, we provide some examples of each.
-Even though it's usually sufficient to simply be familiar with the algorithms, I've made it a goal to learn more about how they function.
+Even though it's usually sufficient to merely be familiar with the algorithms, I've made it a goal to learn how and why they function.
 Section 2 of this article delves into the elementary mathematics behind each of these.
 If you ever find yourself forgetting an algorithm, knowing this might help you recall it.
 You should get a notepad and a pen and follow along with the calculations as I do them to help you remember the material.
 You can find examples of each of the four algorithms below on the internet.

 The first step in converting an integer to binary is to divide it by 2 while keeping track of the quotient and the remainder.
 Repeat dividing by 2 until the quotient becomes zero.
 The remainders can then be written in descending order.